 - 3. Roads operating between A and B (free-flow) will be operating at close to the posted speed limit but supporting modest traffic volumes.
 A road operating between B and C (optimal capacity) will have slightly lower speeds but higher traffic volumes.
 Road operating between C and D (flow-breakdown) will have lower speeds and lower volumes. - 4.
-A motorway lane operating optimally will support over 2,500 vehicle trips an hour with traffic speed of about 60 to 70 kilometres an hour.
+A motorway lane operating optimally at peak times will support over 2,500 vehicle trips an hour with traffic speed of about 60 to 70 kilometres an hour.2 At off-peak times they are likely to operate at close to their posted speed limits.
 This capacity can be reduced by a range of factors, particularly the frequency of onramps.
-It can be maintained by measures like ramp metering.
-Capacity will be reduced by more than 15 percent where large vehicles make up more than 10 percent of traffic. - 5.
-An optimised arterial road lane will support up to 1,500 vehicles an hour at speeds of about 30 to 40 kilometres an hour.
-This capacity can also be reduced by a range of
+It can be maintained by measures like ramp metering3.
+Capacity will be reduced by more than 15 percent where large vehicles make up more than 10 percent of traffic.